divvun/satni-backend/README.md

 The list of lemmatised wordforms can be used to query the dictionaries, the analyses can be used to explain the different analyses of the given wordform.

-To see and example of the results of this query, download [lemmatised.json](lemmatised.json) and run the command:
+To see an example of the results of this query, download [lemmatised.json](lemmatised.json) and run the command:

 ```bash